ania-leichenko/xs-bot/readme.md

 1. Create and fill all .env files.
 These files are:

-- ./frontend/.env
+- .env/frontend.env
-- ./backend/.env
+- .env/backend.env
 - .env/postgres.env

-You should use \*.example files as a reference.
+You should use .env.example folder as a reference.

 2. Install dependencies (node_modules).
 Run `npm run install:all` in the root folder.

+3. Install pre-commit hooks: `npx simple-git-hooks` in the root folder.
+This hook is used to verify code style on commit.

-3. Run database.
+4. Run database.
 You can either run it in docker using command `cd ./docker/bws && docker-compose -f docker-compose.services.yml up --build` or by installing postgres on your computer.
 Docker variant is preferred.

-4. Apply migrations: `cd backend && npm run migrate:dev`
+5. Apply migrations: `cd backend && npm run migrate:dev`

-5. Run backend: `cd backend && npm run start:dev`
+6. Run backend: `cd backend && npm run start:dev`

-6. Run frontend: `cd frontend && npm run start`
+7. Run frontend: `cd frontend && npm run start`

 ### 5.2 In Docker (without hot reload)

 1. Create and fill all .env files.
 These files are:

-- ./frontend/.env
+- .env/frontend.env
-- ./backend/.env
+- .env/backend.env
 - .env/postgres.env

-You should use \*.example files as a reference.
+You should use .env.example folder as a reference.

 2. Run docker: `cd .docker/bws && docker-compose -f docker-compose.yml up --build`